jaggehns/NodeJs-Microservices/README.md

 ## Runnning the Microservices

-From a terminal in the root dirctory of NodeJS-Microservices, run the following command:
+From a terminal in the root directory of NodeJS-Microservices, run the following command:
 `skaffold dev`

 Allow time for all of the services to start and connect.
 Stop any pods which fail to connect via Docker Desktop.
 They will restart automatically.